umd-lib/django-umd-lib-style/README.md

 Dictionary mapping view names to labels.
 It is used to generate the navigation links in the header.
 Available in templates as `navigation_links`.

+### `FOOTER_LINKS`

+Default value: `{}`

+Dictionary mapping view names to labels.
+It is used to generate the navigation links in the footer.
+Available in templates as `footer_links`.

 ### `ENVIRONMENT`

 Default value: `"development"`

 Used to trigger the display of the standard environment banner at the top of every page.
 Should be one of `"development"`, `"test"`, or `"qa"`.
 Any other value will suppress the display of the environment banner.

 ## CSS

 ### Custom Properties (a.k.a."Variables")

 The included stylesheet defines a number of values using CSS custom properties.
 Many of these are color values, but a few deal with fonts and layout.
 They are all applied using the `:root` pseudo-element.
 See [umd_lib_style.css](src/umd_lib_style/static/umd_lib_style/umd_lib_style.css) for the full list.

 ### Semantic Classes

 In addition to providing basic thematic and layout styling in accordance with UMD's brand guidelines and the design of the UMD Libraries' other web UIs, the included CSS also provides some semantic classes for styling individual `button` elements.

 | Class name | Use for buttons that ...                                    |